SchulzLab/SNEEP/README.md

 Note, that we specified the output directory with the -o flag as examples/SNEEP_output_expression/.

-## Example 2: open chromatin regions
+## Example 2: Add open chromatin regions of the cell type of interest

 If open chromatin data of your cell type of interest is available, it is possible to integrate this data and automatically exclude SNPs from the analysis in closed, most likely inactive chromatin regions.
 Therefore, a bed-file holding the open chromatin regions can be specified using the flag -f.